minfeihe-tomtom/minfeihe-tomtom.github.io/index.md

 Github pages can create the protect the site [visibility](https://docs.github.com/en/pages/getting-started-with-github-pages/changing-the-visibility-of-your-github-pages-site) with granted user access.
 Besides, the Github pages provides managed cert for HTTPS connection.
 [Instructions & Reference](https://docs.github.com/en/pages).

+We can use a centralised GitHub repo to host all Lanes@Scale documentations, in which case, we need to maintain it with an additional PR from a code PR.
+Alternatively, we can also host dedicated documentations in the code repo with Path `./docs/index.md`.
+In this case, the default URL is randomized.
+Here is an exmaple of ADPU-infra [doc](https://upgraded-chainsaw-a4b14c57.pages.github.io/).

 Pros:
 - Driven by git code best practices and managed in a GitHub repo.
 - SaaS hosted on GitHub, easy to use and config.